These opening and closure times apply to the following parks:

 Children's Play Areas

-Play is essential to a child's physical and mental development.
+Play is essential to a child's physical, mental and emotional development.
 Surrey Heath Borough Council encourages a healthy lifestyle through fun and play.

 Chobham Common is famed for its walks and views.